fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 are the payments sent by foreign workers in the U.S. back to families that have remained behind in foreign countries.
 Around 100 million people in the world rely chiefly on remittances from the U.S. as their source of income [cite this].
 If the U.S. loosened it's restrictions, it seems likely that

+If we use the same standard of poverty that Beck uses -- those making less than two dollars a day.
+(0:30)

 #### 2. Beck's gumballs have only one possible tube to transfer to, but in actuality there are many nations where people want to immigrate.